drbean/edit/steve/trip.md

 * Method

+	* What did you do to get here?
 	* What did you today that was different from every time you have taken the trip before?

 * Results